Engineering anomalous Floquet Majorana modes and their time evolution in helical Shiba chain: Topological phase boundaries of the static Hamiltonian and static winding number

 where, $\tilde{H}^{\pm}(\eta)$ denote $2N\times 2N$ squre matrices that are defined on $\pm$ chiral block, respectively.
 We can define the chiral winding number $W$ employing $\tilde{H}^{\pm}(\eta)$ as~\cite{RyuNJP2010,ChiuRMP2016,Mondal2023_NW}

-We compute this chiral winding number $W$ by employing the above equation and depict it's behavior as a function of $B$ in Fig.~\ref{fig:sup_static_winding_number}(a).
-A non-zero $W$ within the topological phase boundary $B_{-}\leq B \leq B_{+}$ exhibits one to one correspondence with the energy eigenvelue specta shown in Fig.~2(a) in the main text.
+We compute this chiral winding number $W$ by employing the above equation and depict it's behavior as a function of $B$ in Fig.~\ref{fig:sup_static_winding_number} (c).
+A non-zero $W$ within the topological phase boundary $B_{-}\leq B \leq B_{+}$ exhibits one to one correspondence with the energy eigenvelue specta shown in Fig.~\ref{fig:sup_static_winding_number} (a).
 We also illustrate $W$ in the $\mu$-$B$ plane in Fig.~\ref{fig:sup_static_winding_number}(b) to highlight the topological superconducting (TSC) region within the static Shiba chain model.